Marker Logo

 this page online

+Location.
 19° 34.887′ N, 155° 58.023′ W. Marker is near Kailua-Kona, Hawaii, in Hawaii County.
-Marker is on Ali'i Drive near Makolea Street, on the right when traveling south.
+It is on Ali'i Drive near Makolea Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 78-6676 Ali'i Drive, Kailua Kona HI 96740, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Hale Mua (approx. 0.6 miles away); Lonoikamakahiki Residence (approx. 0.6 miles away); Inikiwai Ku'ula Heiau (approx. ¾ mile away); Keauhou - Kahalu'u Heritage Corridor (approx. 0.9 miles away); Kauikeaouli, Kamehameha III (approx. 1.4 miles away); Birthplace of Kauikeaouli (approx. 1.4 miles away); Keauhou Bay (approx. 1.4 miles away); Kauikeaouli and Nāhi'ena'ena (approx. 1.4 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Hale Mua (approx. 0.6 miles away); Lonoikamakahiki Residence (approx. 0.6 miles away); Inikiwai Ku'ula Heiau (approx. Ύ mile away); Keauhou - Kahalu‘u Heritage Corridor (approx. 0.9 miles away); Kauikeaouli, Kamehameha III (approx. 1.4 miles away); Birthplace of Kauikeaouli (approx. 1.4 miles away); Keauhou Bay (approx. 1.4 miles away); Kauikeaouli and Nāhi'ena'ena (approx. 1.4 miles away).

 Kuemanu Heiau and Marker image.
 Click for full size.

-Photographed By Barry Swackhamer, August 31, 2017
+Photographed by Barry Swackhamer, August 31, 2017

 2. Kuemanu Heiau and Marker